Top Tips On Staying Hydrated

 - Hydration-Boosting Nutrients

 Where drinking as much water as you can is undoubtedly important, many don’t realise that water does not always help us stay hydrated.
 Part of the reason for this is that water simply provides the liquid that our bodies need in order to carry the more important salts that keep the body from becoming dehydrated.
 Taking rehydration formulas is a good idea for those especially hot days – most of these packs will come with the correct amount of sodium, chloride, potassium, calcium, and magnesium: the electrolytes that keep nerve and muscle function healthy.
-Add a rehydration formula to tea or a bottle of water that you can sip while watching TV or playing online casino games in NZ.
+Add a rehydration formula to tea or a bottle of water that you can sip while watching TV or enjoy twiddling your fingers by playing online casino games in NZ.

 - Check Urine